-The Eurovision Song Contest has had a long-held fan base in the LGBT community, and Eurovision organisers have actively worked to include these fans in the contest since the 1990s.
+The Eurovision Song Contest has had a long-held fan base in the LGBTQIA+ community, and Eurovision organisers have actively worked to include these fans in the contest since the 1990s.

-LGBT participants.
-Paul Oscar became the contest’s first openly gay artist when he represented Iceland at the 1997 contest, and Israel’s Dana International, the contest’s first trans performer, became the first LGBT+ artist to win the contest in 1998.
-Several open members of the LGBT+ community have since gone on to compete and win the contest: Conchita Wurst, the drag persona of openly gay Thomas Neuwirth, won the 2014 contest for Austria; and openly bisexual performer Duncan Laurence was the winner of the 2019 contest for the Netherlands.
+LGBTQIA+ participants.
+Paul Oscar became the contest’s first openly gay artist when he represented Iceland at the 1997 contest.
+Katrina Leskanich, who won representing the United Kingdom as lead singer of the group Katrina and the Waves later came out.
+The following year, Israel’s Dana International, the contest’s first trans performer, became the first trans artist to win the contest in 1998.
+Several open members of the LGBTQIA+ community have since gone on to compete and win the contest: Conchita Wurst, the drag persona of openly gay Thomas Neuwirth, won the 2014 contest for Austria; and openly bisexual performer Duncan Laurence was the winner of the 2019 contest for the Netherlands.
 Marija Šerifović, who won the 2007 contest for Serbia, subsequently came out publicly as a lesbian in 2013.
-Victoria De Angelis, a member of 2021 winning band Måneskin, openly identifies as bisexual, with fellow band member Ethan Torchio self-identifying as “sexually free”.
-Fellow 2021 participant Montaigne is openly bisexual.
+Loreen, who won the 2012 and 2023 contests for Sweden, came out as bisexual in 2017.
+Victoria De Angelis, a member of the 2021 Italian winning band Måneskin, is openly bisexual, with fellow band member Ethan Torchio defining himself as “sexually free”.

-Criticism of LGBT visibility.
-Dana International’s selection for the 1998 contest in Birmingham was marked by objections and death threats from orthodox religious sections of Israeli society, and at the contest her accommodation was reportedly in the only hotel in Birmingham with bulletproof windows.
+Criticism of LGBTQIA+ visibility.
+Dana International’s selection for the 1998 contest in Birmingham was marked by objections and death threats from Orthodox religious sections of Israeli society, and at the contest her accommodation was reportedly in the only hotel in Birmingham with bulletproof windows.

-Clashes on LGBT visibility in the contest have also occurred in countries which do not compete in the contest.
+Clashes on LGBTQIA+ visibility in the contest have also occurred in countries which do not compete in the contest.
 Eurovision had been broadcast in China for several years, however in 2018, the rights held by Mango TV were terminated during the 2018 contest.
-The live broadcast of the first semi-final featured censorship by Mango TV of Ireland’s Ryan O’Shaughnessy, whose performance reportedly went against Chinese guidelines that prohibit “abnormal sexual relationships and behaviours” due to the same-sex dancing, as well as Albania’s Eugent Bushpepa due to the open display of tattoos, which broke guidelines around the featuring so-called “sub-cultures” and “dispirited cultures”.
-As a result of the termination, the Chinese broadcaster was unable to broadcast the second semi-final or the grand final of the 2018 contest or any future contests.
+The live broadcast of the first semi-final featured censorship by Mango TV of Ireland’s Ryan O’Shaughnessy, as well as audience members displaying pride flags during the performance by Swiss representatives Zibbz; these performances reportedly went against Chinese guidelines that prohibit “abnormal sexual relationships and behaviours” due to the same-sex dancing.
+Albania’s Eugent Bushpepa was also censored due to the open display of tattoos, which broke guidelines around the featuring so-called “sub-cultures” and “dispirited cultures”.
+As a result of the termination, the Chinese broadcaster was unable to broadcast the second semi-final or the final of the 2018 contest or any future contests.